Categories

 Smartphone App Compatibility

-Users can personalise settings and manage hearing aid controls through the Rexton app.
+Users can adjust settings, personalise listening programs, and manage streaming through the Rexton app.

 Feature Reach 80 Reach 60 Reach 40 Reach 30 Reach 20